RonyKordahi/Event-Planner/README.md

 # 3. The `/cancel-event` Slash Command

-Deletes the event, the roles associated to it, and the event's text channel based on the parameters provided.
+Deletes a scheduled event, the roles associated to it, and the event's text channel based on the parameters provided.

 If the command succeeds, a message will be displayed in the `event-planner` channel.